Greece has ratified all major anti-bribery and anti-corruption international conventions:

-No sectors or industries are exempt from those offences.
+No sectors or industries are exempt from the aforementioned offences.

 Article 263A of the GCC provides leniency measures applicable to the perpetrators of active bribery.
-If individuals who have participated in active bribery report the criminal conduct of the bribed official to the authorities and make substantial disclosures as to the official’s criminal acts, they are eligible either to receive a lesser sentence, or to be granted a suspension of criminal proceedings against them by virtue of a decision of the indicting court, or to be granted suspension of their sentence.
+If individuals who have participated in active bribery report the criminal conduct of the bribed official to the authorities and make substantial disclosures as to the official’s criminal acts, they are eligible either to receive a lesser sentence, or to be granted a suspension of criminal proceedings against them by virtue of a decision of the indicting court until the validity of the information they provided is verified, or to be granted suspension of their sentence.
 There is no general provision for leniency measures applicable to companies or legal entities with respect to acts of corruption.
 It is possible, however, in view of the ability of the authorities to choose which administrative penalties will be imposed, to apply the minimum fine and no other penalties.

-Criminal penalties are solely imposed on individuals and mainly consist of imprisonment and monetary fines.
-Potential sentences range from ten days to 15 years of imprisonment.
+Criminal penalties are imposed solely on individuals and consist mainly of imprisonment and monetary fines.
+Potential sentences range from ten days’ to 15 years’ imprisonment.